fetep/pencil/docs/pencil_options.md

 ## Target-level Options
 This is a list of the supported target-level options for pencil.
-These are mosly a list of transformations graphite supports, including summation and scaling of metrics.
+These are mostly a list of transformations graphite supports, including summation and scaling of metrics.
 You can apply them to individual metrics, or lists of metrics.
 See the example configs for how this works.
 Also see the graphite composer for the effects of these options, many of which are untested.

+A note on the divideSeries case: for aggregate graphs, pencil takes the ratio of the sums, as opposed to the sums of the ratios, for ease of implementation and because it makes some sense.
+If you're not a fan of 80k URLs then you will agree. divideSeries should only ever be used with two targets, like this:

+    ? - stats.timers.mysql.innodb.threads_active_read.mean:
+      - stats.timers.mysql.innodb.threads_total_read.mean:
+    :
+      !omap
+      - :divideSeries:

+(Notice the omap, as opposed to a hash, to impose an order in which options are applied)

 ### Combinations
 These functions take an arbitrary number of targets (usually simple metrics)